blake-mealey/pipelinedoc/fixtures/docs/fixtures/variables-no-params-properties.yml.md

 # Variables (properties)

+A variables template with no parameters and a properties file.

 _Source: [/fixtures/variables-no-params-properties.yml](/fixtures/variables-no-params-properties.yml)_
 <br/>
 _Template type: `variables`_

-A variables template with no parameters and a properties file.

 ## Example usage

-Use template repository:
+### Use template repository

 ```yaml
 resources: